W0BBLEMASTER/STARGAZER/README.md

 ```
 ## [MAJOR BLOCKS]
-• NO APP ICON SPAWNS: HomeActivity is present in manifest but the launcher icon is a ghost.
-Currently requires 'am start' or manual shortcutting.
 • BUTTON LOGIC BLEED: Manual 'Flash 1' and 'Flash 1' (labeled 'Adjust the flash') buttons are cross-wired; they activate both LED arrays instead of isolated control.
 • SENSOR VOID: No shake-to-toggle implementation yet.
 Accelerometer logic is planned but currently non-existent.